-Is the growing trend of offshore manufacturing good or bad for Australian SMEs?
+Is offshore manufacturing good or bad for Australian SMEs?

 A survey of SME Association of Australia members shows 17% cite offshore manufacturing as a key trend for the next 5 years.
 (It's 2nd biggest, just behind globalisation at 18%.)

-Hardly surprising given research by BCG shows Australian manufacturing cost among the world's highest, but is it good or bad for you?
-And what are Savvy SMEs doing in response?
-(I notice there's no manufacturing category on SavvySME!)
+It's hardly surprising given research by BCG shows Australian manufacturing cost among the world's highest, but is it good or bad for you?
+And what are savvy SMEs doing in response?

 I think offshore manufacturing is a necessity in many industries.